 The service receives feedback from parents, partners and children and young people in the following ways:

-- Through our planned audits which include user feedback
+- Our planned audits which include user feedback

 - Sharing and learning from informal comments, complaints and compliments

 Wherever possible complaints are dealt with verbally and locally with clinical staff, clinical leads and managers.
 If you have any questions or concerns please talk with your child’s Speech and Language Therapist.